-Take all of your pain medicines as your doctor or nurse told you to take them.
-You may be given a prescription for a narcotic pain medicine, or your doctor may suggest over-the-counter pain medicine (ibuprofen, Tylenol) for the first 2 weeks after surgery.
+Take all of your pain medicines as instructed by the surgeon or nurse.
+You may be given a prescription for a narcotic pain medicine.
+Or the surgeon may suggest over-the-counter pain medicine (ibuprofen, acetaminophen) for the first 2 weeks after surgery.

 Take good care of your incision and dressings.

 You may also be taking antibiotics to prevent infection.
 Make sure you finish the medicine as your doctor told you to.

 Pain medicines can cause constipation, so make sure you are eating some high-fiber foods and drinking plenty of water.
 Antibiotics can cause diarrhea.
 If this happens, try eating yogurt with live cultures or taking psyllium (Metamucil).

 Give yourself time to heal.
 For about a week, avoid strenuous activities, heavy lifting, jogging, or swimming.
 You may gradually resume normal activities, such as walking, driving, and sexual activity, when you are ready.
 Do not drive if you are taking narcotic medications.